-As I entered my last trimester of pregnancy I thought I knew everything there was to know about labor.
-Even as I type this I can picture experienced moms all over the world scoffing at my naiveté from the other side of the screen.
 In my defense: I’m neurotic enough that the day after I found out I was pregnant I rushed to research and buy all the best pregnancy and labor books, I subscribed to the most popular blogs and podcasts, and I also insisted on taking an 8-hour long childbirth class at our hospital of choice.
 I made sure I read article after article and childbirth story after childbirth story from different moms in different situations.
-So, going into my third trimester, I thought I had good reason to believe that I knew all the well-known and not-so-well-known facts about labor.
-I thought I knew exactly what to expect.

 Turns out learning to let go of preconceived notions about how things should or should not be is as big a part of early parenting as wiping people’s butts.
 These are some of the things I held as fact before childbirth and the story of how I was proven wrong.

-1. The breaking of waters is a finite thing
+1. Water breaking is a finite thing

-I knew that the breaking of waters might come as a big gush or a slow trickle.
 For me it was a big gush of warm liquid accompanied by my first active labor contraction.
 Then, surprisingly enough came another gush as I tried to change into something dry for the ride to the hospital.
-And then another gush as I sat in the passenger seat on the way to the hospital feeling like my soul was pouring out of my hoo-ha in liquid form.
+And then another gush as I sat in the passenger seat on the way to the hospital, feeling like my soul was pouring out of my hoo-ha in liquid form.
 And then another gush as I changed into my hospital gown trying not to be freaked out by the blood tincture that accompanied the water.

-Long story short, after that first gush of water came out of my lady parts it just kind of never stopped.
 I had to quickly let go of my primal instinct to want to feel dry.
 I had to learn to be okay with knowing that me, my clothes, and the bedding underneath me would be in a constant state of monsoon-like wetness for the foreseeable future.

 2. Labor contractions feel like really strong cramps and are, therefore, bearable

-The closer I came to my due date, the more obsessed I became over wanting to know exactly what I should expect when it came to labor contractions.
-My search yielded many a vague answer but it seems the general consensus is that contractions simply feel like highly intense period cramps.
-Armed with this knowledge I thought that: a) I knew exactly what kind of sensations to expect being the reluctant expert that I am at period cramping, and b) that I could potentially withstand the pain, maybe even without medication.
+Armed with this knowledge, I thought that: a) I knew exactly what kind of sensations to expect, being the reluctant expert that I am at period cramping, and b) that I could potentially withstand the pain, maybe even without medication.

-Guess who had a giant belly and was terribly wrong?
-Yep, me.
 What I felt was more akin to a giant, invisible hand grabbing a hold of my midsection and squeezing with enough force to turn my insides into mush.
-As soon as I realized the reality of it I only had one thing on my mind: medication NOW.
+As soon as I realized the reality of it, I only had one thing on my mind: medication NOW.

 3. Under no circumstance will my husband be allowed to look “down there” during childbirth

 This one was a biggie for me.
-I was convinced that if my husband caught a glimpse of what was going on in my nether regions during childbirth a sort of spell would be broken, all mystery would be swiftly wiped away from our marriage, and he would find it hard to picture anything else when he thought about me.
+I was convinced that if my husband caught a glimpse of what was going on in my nether regions during childbirth, a sort of spell would be broken, all mystery would be swiftly wiped away from our marriage, and he would find it hard to picture anything else when he thought about me.

-In the end, though, not only was I proven wrong about this silly idea of mine but I happened to stop caring altogether.
-When I started the long and arduous labor of pushing a person out of me I wanted nothing more than to have my husband by my side, working with me, advocating for me, keeping me informed of things I could not see.
 At that moment I realized that we truly were in this whole parenting business together, from start to finish.
 There was no more room for keeping things hidden for the sake of mystery.
 After all, intimacy isn’t born out of mystery; intimacy is born out of closeness, out of fully sharing experiences, and out of supporting each other when we are at our most vulnerable.

 4. The contractions are the hardest part of labor

-I’m almost ashamed to admit this but I truly believed the worst part was over after having survived labor contractions before my post-epidural bliss.
+I’m almost ashamed to admit this, but I truly believed the worst part was over after having survived labor contractions before my post-epidural bliss.

 Oh boy was I wrong!